 - Watercourses may not be altered unless a professional civil engineer certifies that the alterations will not increase flood levels or flooding hazards.
 The obstruction or reduction in capacity of a watercourse by any use or by filling, dumping, constructing, or any other means is prohibited.

 How are watercourses classified?

-Are large developments such as the master planned communities subject to the same requirements as other developments?
+Are large developments such as master-planned communities subject to the same requirements as other developments?

-Yes, by law any development, regardless of its size, within the city is required to adhere to the floodplain and drainage ordinance.
+Yes, by law any development, regardless of its size, within the city is required to adhere to the Stormwater and Floodplain Management ordinance.

 The natural drainage pattern seems to work, why then are detention basins needed?

 Storage basins are needed to offset the increase in runoff created by new development, so that flooding potential is not increased on downstream properties.

 Can watercourses be altered?